BahirHakimy/My-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me in my journey to become a fullstack software developer 🌹
+I would like to thank Microverse for helping me in my journey to become a Fullstack developer 🌹

 <p align="right"><a href="#readme-top">👆</a></p>